bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 Indicates which meta-data property on the test automation result will be used to loate the TestConfiguration id, name or alias.
 Defaults to `Config`.
 Applicable when `testConfigFilter` property is not specified and the test automation results contain outputs from multiple test configurations.

+### `testRunTitle` - Test run title

+`string`.
+Optional.

+Specifies a name for the test run against which the results will be reported.

+### `failTaskOnFailedTests` - Fail task when there are test failures

+`boolean`.
+Optional.

+When specified, the task reports a pipeline run failure if there are failed tests.

 ### `dryRun` - Dry Run

 `boolean`.
 Optional.

 Enables or disables publishing results to the TestPlan.
 Useful for evaluating different test case match strategies.

-### `testRunTitle` - Test run title

-`string`.
-Optional.

-Specifies a name for the test run against which the results will be reported.